alba1735/tRNAgraph/docs/cli_reference.md

 **Venn Options:**

-Only used by `-g venn`, which `all` does not include.
-The diagrams themselves are not declared — both are drawn automatically whenever the object supports them — but the block below must exist for the plot type to run at all.
+Only used by `-g venn`.
+Set-overlap diagrams over feature populations: which tRNAs are detected as one species, the other, or both.
+Configured entirely through `--config`'s `multivariate` block, not through flags.

-- **`multivariate.grouping`** (`--config`): `obs` column the analysis is taken over.
+- **`multivariate.grouping`**: `obs` column the analysis is taken over.
 Default: `group`.
-- **`multivariate.presence_cutoff`** (`--config`): mean normalized count, per group, for a feature to count as **present** in a circle.
+- **`multivariate.presence_cutoff`**: mean normalized count, per group, for a feature to count as present in a circle.
 Default: `20`.
-Printed on the figure.

-Two diagrams are produced when the data allows:

-- **Fragment vs full-length** — needs a read-length split (`analyze build --readlengthsplit`, or [`analyze addsplit`](#addsplit)).
-Contrasts the `u<N>` and `o<N>` variants.
-- **5' vs 3'** — needs both end-specific read types.

-A missing prerequisite skips that diagram with a message naming what is absent; the other is still drawn.

-> [!NOTE]
-> Presence uses the same cutoff rule the differential-expression path applies, so a feature inside a circle and a point on a volcano passed the same test — but the mean is taken **per group** rather than once across all of them, since a tRNA present in one condition and absent in another is exactly what the diagram exists to show.
-Read types follow `--allreads` like every other graph type.

-> [!NOTE]
-> Figures are written under `venn/individual/`.
-Membership tables go to the build's `results/multivariate/`, a sibling of the per-variant result directories, since a diagram spanning variants belongs to none of them.
-Each table lists every exclusive region with its member features, under a header naming the parameters behind it.
-If the build directory recorded in the object no longer exists the tables are skipped with a warning — the membership is still stored in the object, which stays the source of truth.
-See [Data Structure: Multivariate Analyses](data_structure.md#multivariate-analyses-multivariate).
+- **`multivariate.venn`**: optional list of complex diagrams, each with its circles enumerated.

+Two diagrams — fragment vs full-length, and 5' vs 3' — are drawn automatically whenever the data supports them, with nothing to declare.
+See [Multivariate Analyses](advanced_usage.md#multivariate-analyses-multivariate) for the block's full shape, how circles are declared, and how diagram size decides the layout.

 **Correlation Options:**